 1. LectroFan Evo

-The best white noise machine for sleep, studying, or tinnitus.
-Ideal for adults who prefer white noise and fan sounds to nature sounds.
+The loudest white noise machine and a good choice for adults who prefer white noise or fan sounds rather than nature sounds.

 Soundtracks